He redeemed himself by drilling the holes in the bottom of the

 Second: you don't really get dirty sorting the worms.
 The castings are just a little damp but real soft and fluffy with no smell.
 Interesting.

-Third: there is no dang way I was going to weigh these things at this point.
+this point.
 I am hoping by dividing them into three bins the next time I can actually weigh them.

 Here was the issue: they are lots and lots and lots and lots and lots of worms.
 Some of them were in clumps (like a giant bunch stuck to a small banana peel piece- ew!) and the rest were just so willy-nill that I felt bad trying to corrall them into being weighed.
 It seemed stressful enough just with the dumping and sorting.